cucapra/dahlia/buildbot/README.md

     $ zip -r - . | curl -F file='@-;filename=code.zip' $BUILDBOT/jobs

 It's also possible to provide Seashell code as an ordinary POST string instead of as a file attachment using the `code` parameter.
+You can also specify configuration options as further parameters; the only current configuration option is `skipseashell`, which lets you supply plain HLS C code as input.

 To see a list of the current jobs, get `/jobs.csv`: